How to forecast in a Covid-19 world…

 For many markets there is directly applicable data available from the first wave.
 However, modelling the size and impact of future waves will still be very challenging.

-Looking at countries or regions that are entering a 2nd wave will be a useful guide.
-It will then be necessary to factor in Government response and state of preparedness to help determine the size and duration of future infection rates.
+Looking at countries or regions that are entering a second + wave will be a useful guide.
+It will then be necessary to factor in Government response and state of preparedness to help determine the size and duration of future impacts on your business.

-For markets that have not been through the first wave of peak of infection, an analogue market (or markets) will provide a useful guide to the size of peak infection rates and the duration of time it will last.
+For markets that have not been through the first wave of peak of infection, an analogue market (or markets) will provide a useful guide to the size of the impact and the duration of time they will last.
 Understandably, the effects are likely to vary greatly depending on disease or therapy.

-- Consider sub analogues for individual states or regions in places like the US or Russia.
+- Consider sub analogues for large and diverse states or regions in places like the US or Russia.

-- Whilst the sales data is very valuable, it will not provide insight into the points in the patient pathways where Covid-19 directly had an impact.
-Invest the time and resource to develop a patient/ epidemiological based model, this will help identify and quantify the variables that have been directly impacted causing the resulting changes in sales.
+- Secondary sales data provides information in determining how Covid-19 has impacted your business, although it will not provide insight into the points in the patient pathways where Covid-19 may have had a direct impact.
+Invest the time and resource to develop a patient/epidemiological based model.
+This will help identify and quantify the variables/segments that could have been directly impacted and thus causing changes in sales.

-- Once the patient model is established validate it against sales data.
+- Once the patient model is established validate it against the overall sales data.

 - The next step is to model this delta by applying Covid-19 specific events on key variables within the patient cascade.
 This exercise will provide a good guide to how future waves will impact your market.